Gender equality

 $19.9 million, 2016-2024

-COVID-19 has demonstrated the heightened relevance and increased urgency of WWB's work to help women build financial security and resilience to shocks, through access to savings products, credit and capital for their businesses, micro-insurance and secure digital financial products (including government social protection payments).
-WWB aims to reach at least one million women in Southeast Asia through financial solutions that are relevant to their needs, reduce their risk of falling into poverty, and enables them to fully engage in productive economic activities and contribute to an inclusive and sustainable post-COVID recovery.
-WWB also works to influence governments and engages with policy makers to overcome barriers to women's financial inclusion and is researching the impact of financial inclusion on women's economic empowerment.
+WWB works to help women build financial security and resilience to shocks, through access to savings products, credit and capital for their businesses, micro-insurance and secure digital financial products (including government social protection payments).
+WWB aims to reach at least one million women in Southeast Asia through financial solutions that are relevant to their needs, reduce their risk of falling into poverty, and enables them to fully engage in productive economic activities.
+WWB also works to influence governments and engages with policy makers to overcome barriers to women's financial inclusion and researches the impact of financial inclusion on women's economic empowerment.

 Related links: